 What are the types of identity verification?

-There are different types of identity verification technologies and data points that businesses may use today.
+There are different types of identity verification solutions technologies and data points that businesses may use today.
 They include:

 1. Electronic Identity Verification (eIDV)

 Electronic Identity Verification (eIDV) is a technology that verifies an individual’s identity remotely using digital channels.
-It is one of the most common types of digital identity verification.
+It is one of the most common types of digital identity verification software.
 This type depends on data provided by the customer such as date of birth, name, address, and other significant data points.
 The process is completed by checking the information supplied against various databases of consumer data.
 This includes credit bureaus, government agencies, government databases, and more.
 At the end of the process, it determines verifies whether the person is truly who they claim to be or not.

 2. Document verification